 - Reviving the old techniques and their ancestral crafts

-The Workshop Series 23/24 consists of 4 individual Workshops, which focused on different aims.
+The Workshop Series 23/24 consisted of 5 individual Workshops, which focused on different aims.

 We kicked it off on the International Day of Mountains, the 11th of December 2023, with a very nice presentation of António Abreu (Director of the Division of Ecological and Earth Sciences at UNESCO) from Portugal.
 We then got some impressions from the R&IS in Romania/Greece from Débora Cerutti, Valentina Stoica, Alexandros Siampanopoulos and Andrea Ceppatelli